dholstius/airdata/README.md

 README
 ======

-Use this package to import official U.S. air quality data from [AirData] into R. You'll need [an AirData username and password](http://www.epa.gov/airdata/tas_Data_Mart_Registration.html).
+Use this package to import official U.S. air quality data from [AirData] into R. Seeking comment!

-Seeking comment!

 Installation
 ------------